vaterlaus/django_cassandra_backend/README.txt

   in your installed apps.
 I made a preliminary pass to try to get this to work, but it turned out to be more difficult than expected, so it exists in a partially-completed form in the source.
-- there's no way to configure the read & write consistency levels used when querying or inserting/mutating columns in Cassandra.
-My plan was to add global database settings and possibly per-model settings to configure those things, but I haven't gotten to it yet.
-Per-operation overrides of these values
-- Cassandra authentication.
-Actually this may work but I haven't tested it yet.
-  There's code in there that tries to login to Cassandra if the USER and PASSWORD are specified in the database settings, but I've only tested with the AllowAllAuthenticator.
 - probably a lot of other stuff that I've forgotten or am unaware of :-)

 Known Issues